Agent efficiency, automation, and operational insights

 Your brand is one of your company's most valuable assets.

 While these advantages are often touted, there are other important but less recognized benefits of a strong brand, including employee recruitment and retention, defense against negative exposure, and the ability to charge a price premium.
 These benefits serve the organization widely — from HR, to sales, to PR, to product.
-As you work to build, maintain, and communicate your brand value, take advantage of the following benefits:
+As you work to build, maintain, and communicate your brand value, take advantage of the following benefits and then make sure you know How to Protect Your Brand on Social Media.

 When you think about who is impacted by a strong brand, you probably think of your consumers first and foremost.
 But, there’s another crew of stakeholders for whom a strong brand matters: your current and future employees.
 A strong brand that powerfully conveys its mission, values, and personality helps recruit and retain the best and brightest in the workforce.
 According to a recent LinkedIn study, 80% of talent leaders agree that employer brand has a significant impact on their ability to hire great talent.
 Another study by CareerArc found that 91% of job seekers consider online reviews before applying .
 A strong brand doesn’t just attract talent, it also maintains it.
 If you continue to internally deliver on your brand promises, promote a compelling mission, and build your brand reputation, employees won’t be lured away by another offer.